Count of Teba

 Count of Teba (Conde de Teba) is a hereditary title in the Peerage of Spain, granted in 1522 by Charles I to Diego Ramírez de Guzmán, son of the 1st Lord of Teba.
 The name makes reference to the municipality of Teba, in Málaga, Spain.

+Eugenia, the 19th Countess (in her own right), became Empress of the French for her marriage to Napoleon III.

-The Teba jacket, a popular country attire, was named after the countship, as the 21st Count of Teba would popularize the garment during the 1920s.
+The Teba jacket, a popular country attire, bears the name of the title, as the 21st Count of Teba would popularize the garment during the 1920s.